 Ok so far?
 So, look at this shaded one.
 You assume that they are actually in Bucket 1.
 The drawdown begins – $218,000, $151,000, $92,000 – Then again another jump, right?
 Because it’s 2020 right?
 Then the insurance also came in.
 It’s 2020.
 Okay?
 Then it comes down and by the end of year ten, Bucket 2 money also completed.
 Finished.

 When you draw down that time, is it 3.5% still?

-Because this is again, money needed for the next five years.
-So, cannot take risk anymore.
+Because again, money needed for the next five years.
+So, cannot take risks anymore.
 So then, it comes down, draw down $308,000, $237,000, $163,000 and zero.
 Fifteen years have passed.
 By then, this is even higher risk than this.
 It would have grown for fifteen years.
 We need that time for a 6.5% portfolio to fluctuate.
 To negotiate their volatility.